 35.3.5.4 Basic Multi-Link element usage in the context of ML (re)setup, authentication, and FT action frame exchange between two MLDs

-A non-AP STA affiliated with a non-AP MLD that initiates a ML (re)setup with an AP MLD shall include a Basic Multi-Link element in a (Re)Association Request frame it transmits.
+A non-AP STA affiliated with a non-AP MLD that initiates an(#19829) ML (re)setup with an AP MLD shall include a Basic Multi-Link element in a (Re)Association Request frame it transmits.

 TGbe editor: Change Clause 35.3.7.2.3 as follows (track change on):

 35.3.7.2.3 Negotiation of TTLM

-During aML (re)setup procedure, a non-AP MLD may initiate a TTLM negotiation by including the TIDTo-Link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TTLM negotiation.
+During an(#19829) ML (re)setup procedure, a non-AP MLD may initiate a TTLM negotiation by including the TIDTo-Link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TTLM negotiation.
 Otherwise, the non-AP MLD shall not include the TID-To-Link Mapping element in the (Re)Association Request frame.

 35.3.6.4 ML reconfiguration to the ML setup

-If a ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).
+If an(#19829) ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).

-If a ML reconfiguration deletes one or more links from the ML setup of a non-AP MLD and that results in a TID not being mapped to any of the remaining setup links (if it exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the deletion of the setup link, until a TTLM is established for that TID.
+If an(#19829) ML reconfiguration deletes one or more links from the ML setup of a non-AP MLD and that results in a TID not being mapped to any of the remaining setup links (if it exists) in either direction for that non-AP MLD, then the non-AP MLD and the AP MLD shall operate with that TID mapped to all remaining enabled links for that direction after the deletion of the setup link, until a TTLM is established for that TID.

 TGbe editor: Change Clause 35.3.7.2.5 as follows (track change on):

 35.3.7.2.5 Association procedures for TTLM

-During a ML (re)setup procedure, a non-AP MLD may initiate a TTLM negotiation by including the TIDTo-link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TTLM negotiation.
+During an(#19829) ML (re)setup procedure, a non-AP MLD may initiate a TTLM negotiation by including the TIDTo-link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TTLM negotiation.

-NOTE—A ML (re)setup can be successful even if the TTLM negotiation embedded in the ML (re)setup procedure is not successful.
+NOTE—An(#19829) ML (re)setup can be successful even if the TTLM negotiation embedded in the ML (re)setup procedure is not successful.

 TGbe editor: Change Clause 35.3.10 as follows (track change on):

 35.3.10 BSS parameter critical update procedure

-When a non-AP STA affiliated with a non-AP MLD receives a BSS Parameters Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed a ML setup and that operates on the link that is part of the ML setup, and the value of the BSS Parameters Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:
+When a non-AP STA affiliated with a non-AP MLD receives a BSS Parameters Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed an(#19829) ML setup and that operates on the link that is part of the ML setup, and the value of the BSS Parameters Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms:

 — The non-AP STA affiliated with the non-AP MLD that is associated with the AP attempts to receive a Beacon frame or a Probe Response frame from the AP.